josemarcosit/josemarcosit/README.md

 ### 👋 Hi, I'm José from Brazil.

-I'm a Software Developer/ Engineer.
+I'm a Software Developer / Engineer.

 I've been working in tech since 2008.